Siding Inspection Checklist (5 Types of Damage to Look For)

 Here’s what you’ll learn in this guide:

-Common siding damage types: The most frequent issues found on Wisconsin homes.
+Common siding damage types: The most frequent issues found on Illinois homes.

 Warning signs to watch for: How to recognize damage before it spreads.